What is I know that you visit 18+ content email scam?

-More examples of email scams that scammers use with a purpose to trick recipients into paying them money are "You've Been Hacked!
-Email Scam", "I Infected Your Computer With My Private Trojan Email Scam" and "I Know A Lot More Things About You Email Scam".
+More examples of similar email scams that scammers use to trick recipients into paying ransoms are "You've Been Hacked!
+Email Scam", "I Infected Your Computer With My Private Trojan Email Scam", and "I Know A Lot More Things About You Email Scam".

-It is important to mention that emails can be used not only to deceive people into making money transactions but also into installing malware (e.g., ransomware, Trojan-type malware, cryptocurrency miners).
+Note that as well as being used to deceive people into making money transactions, these emails are also used to persuade people into installing malware (e.g., ransomware, Trojan-type malware, cryptocurrency miners).

 How do spam campaigns infect computers?